-Organising custom content and mods
+Organizing custom content and mods

 This makes it much easier to find and troubleshoot any custom content or mods that aren’t working properly or showing up in your game.

-Subfolders can go a maximum of five folders deep before they stop being recognised by the game, which is especially useful for categories like clothing, where you may have a lot of subcategories, like shirts, trousers etc.
+Subfolders can go a maximum of five folders deep before they stop being recognized by the game, which is especially useful for categories like clothing, where you may have a lot of subcategories, like shirts, trousers etc.

 Note that Script mods, which usually consist of several files, cannot be placed into subfolders, so we recommend creating a single folder for that Script Mod within the main Sims 4 mods folder, and placing all relevant files there.

 You can also rename your files as long as they end in the correct file extension, which is useful for logging the content creator and its item type.

 Sims 4 players will need to manually enable any downloaded custom content and mods through the in-game menu.
 To do this, press ESC, then go to ‘Game Options’, then ‘Other’.
 From there, you can select ‘Enable custom content and mods’ and ‘Script mods Allowed’ to turn on your custom content.